Need Technical Assistance? metaphi2025@getvfairs.io

 b) A Mixed-Methods Exploration of the Characteristics and Perspectives of Patients Utilizing the Virtual Health Addictions Care In-Reach Model

-Presented by Sarah Mark and Inderpal Dosanjh
+Presented by Erin Budd and Inderpal Dosanjh

 c) Youth-Centered Buprenorphine Induction in the Emergency Department: A Critical Scoping Review